Editorial photograph of a customer experience strategy review

 Experience Cloud is the umbrella for any external facing Salesforce site.
 Customer portals, partner portals, learning sites, and the Agentforce front end all run on the platform.

 It is technically a layer on top of Sales Cloud, Service Cloud, or both.
-The community sits over the same data model that the core licenses use.
+The community sits over the same data model the core licenses use.

 • Customers.
 External end consumers using a self service portal.